Follow Us! ThumbsUp

 • You’re looking for a complete risk management solution and have several compliance needs.

 As a vendor, California-based Signifyd primarily serves the ecommerce sector, promising to deliver revenue protection, abuse prevention and payment compliance.
-As such, there are various ways in which Signifyd identifies and mitigates risk for merchants, inclusive of account protection, prevention of fraud, and stopping fraudsters and scammers from harming the company and its customers.
+As such, there are various ways in which Signifyd identifies and mitigates risk for merchants, including account protection, fraud prevention, and stopping fraudsters and scammers from harming the company and its customers.

 Signifyd offers a chargeback guarantee model.
 This means that the brand will pay out of pocket for any fraudulent chargeback requests that slip through the net, thus doing away with the pain point of chargebacks – at least on paper.
 It’s important to note that this model generally leads to more false positives, and can thus drive customers away compared to friction-free strategies.